mickelson/attract/Compile.md

    This step will create the "attract" executable file.

    On Windows: Remember to set the MinGW environment variables first and to use the MINGW make command.

+4. The final step is to actually copy the Attract-Mode executable and data to a location where they can be used.
+On Linux and FreeBSD, you can run:

+           sudo make install

+   to install on a system-wide basis, available to all users.
+This will copy the 'attract' executable to /usr/local/bin and data to /usr/local/share/attract

-4. Copy the contents of the "config" directory from the Attract-Mode source directory to the location that you will use as your Attract-Mode config directory.
-By default, this config directory is located in "$HOME/.attract" on Linux and in the current working directory on Windows.
+   On Windows systems (or if you wish to do a user-only install on Linux or FreeBSD) you can complete this step by copying the contents of the "config" directory from the Attract-Mode source directory to the location that you will use as your Attract-Mode config directory.
+By default, this config directory is located in "$HOME/.attract" on Linux/FreeBSD and in the current working directory on Windows.

 OS X:
 -----